sergiokopplin/indigo/about.md

 ## Hi, I'm Jacob

+I lead a research program as a Computational Fellow at [Calico](http://calicolabs.com) focused on programming cells to address aging.
+Previously, I worked as a Data Scientist in Calico's Computing group.
-I'm currently a Data Scientist at [Calico](http://calicolabs.com) where I work on the biology of aging.
-My recent research has focused on [how aging manifests differently among diverse mammalian cell types]({{site.url}}/murine_cell_aging) and developing methods for timelapse imaging and single cell RNA sequencing.
+My recent research has focused on explaining [how aging manifests differently among diverse mammalian cell types](https://mca.research.calicolabs.com), [how stem cells age](https://myo.research.calicolabs.com), and on developing methods for timelapse imaging and single cell RNA sequencing.

-I previously earned my PhD at the [University of California San Francisco](https://ucsf.edu) in the [Laboratory of Cell Geometry](https://cellgeometry.ucsf.edu) as part of the NSF [Center for Cellular Construction](https://ccc.ucsf.edu), advised by [Wallace Marshall](http://tetrad.ucsf.edu/faculty/wallace-wallace) and [Andrew Brack](http://bracklab.com).
+Prior to Calico, I earned a PhD at the [University of California San Francisco](https://ucsf.edu) as part of the NSF [Center for Cellular Construction](https://ccc.ucsf.edu), advised by [Wallace Marshall](http://tetrad.ucsf.edu/faculty/wallace-wallace) and [Andrew Brack](http://bracklab.com).
 My thesis work developed methods to infer how cell states change over time from timelapse imaging data.
-This approach allowed me to measure the rate of muscle stem cell activation for the first time and helped reveal age-related changes in muscle stem cells.
+This approach allowed me to measure the rate of muscle stem cell activation for the first time and [helped reveal age-related changes in muscle stem cells.]({{site.url}}/aging_musc_dynamics)

-When I’m not doing science, I like to write poorly, climb big hills, and play several instruments with equitable levels of mediocrity.
+When I’m not doing science, I like to write, climb big hills, and play several instruments with equitable levels of mediocrity.

 If you ever want to get in touch with me, shoot me an email at [jacobkimmel@gmail.com](mailto:jacobkimmel@gmail.com) or find me on Twitter [@jacobkimmel](https://twitter.com/jacobkimmel).
+I enjoy meeting new people to discuss aging biology, machine learning, carbon capture, and the relative merits of San Francisco coffee shops.